mirage/mirage-www/tmpl/wiki/error-handling.md

 [ I don't think it's necessary to support these cases now, but I list them in case someone knows an easy solution. ]

-It may be useful to distinguish between exceptions due to bugs (e.g. assertion failure), which should log a stack trace and possibly abort the unikernel, and exceptions that merely indicate that an operation can't go ahead (disk full, network down), which should be logged without a stack trace and should not stop the system.
+It may be useful to distinguish between exceptions due to bugs (e.g. assertion failure), which should log a stack trace, and exceptions that merely indicate that an operation can't go ahead (disk full, network down), which should be logged without a stack trace.

 It may be useful to indicate when an error is safe to display to an untrusted client vs one only the admin should see.
 "System too busy; try again later" is an example.